AdobeDocs/analytics.en/help/integrate/c-advertising-analytics/aa-faq.md

   </tr>
   <tr>
    <td colname="col1"> <p>Q: Do we only capture google.com or <b>country versions</b> (like google.co.uk, google.it, google.fr, or google.de) as well? </p> </td>
-   <td colname="col2"> <p>A: The Ad Platform classification captures these values: “Google Adwords”, and “Bing Ads”. </p> <p>A common best practice is to include the country code as part of the naming of campaigns.
-You can then filter down or segment (e.g. if all campaigns start with countrycode_, then creating a segment where Campaigns (AMO ID) starts with “UK_” would provide you with only data for the UK). </p> </td>
+   <td colname="col2"> <p>A: The Ad Platform classification captures these values: "Google Adwords", and "Bing Ads". </p> <p>A common best practice is to include the country code as part of the naming of campaigns.
+You can then filter down or segment (e.g. if all campaigns start with countrycode_, then creating a segment where Campaigns (AMO ID) starts with "UK_" would provide you with only data for the UK). </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Q: The metric "AMO Cost" is the cost paid for each keyword/ad as reported by the search engine.
 Is this Net cost or Gross cost? </p> </td>